JulesssG/ADA-project/README.md

 ## Research questions
 A list of research questions you would like to address during the project.

-We can study different trends:
+We can study different trends and their popularity at different levels:

-- Are some categories more trendy
+Product level :
 - Price ranges
 - Brands
+- Ranking in one category
+Review level :
+- Helpful or not
+- Reviewer
+- Review text (see below)

-With PCA we can maybe study different questions using the comments:
+With PCA we can maybe study different questions using the review texts:
 - Are there any trends in the comments
 - Many people buy gifts on Amazon maybe we can extract some information about it:
 	- To who do people buy gifts (husband, wife, children, ...)
-	- Are some categories more gifted than others and to the same group of people (jewels to wives, watches to husbands)
+	- Are some categories more gifted than others and to the same group of people

+We can as well use the "also bought" and "also viewed" list in the metadata -Try to see how the recommender system works: is there a correlation between the prices, the vendor, the product type?

 * Are increasing the number of reviews per year?
 * How many bad reviews we have per year?